freon4dsl/Freon4dsl/packages/core/src/editor/README.md

 the WebApp (in ~/playground), or another surrounding webbased environment.

 The Webapp has two entries into ~/core and ~/core-svelte.
-It triggers the rendering of a ProjectItComponent (from ~/core-svelte) that takes a FreEditor instance (from ~/core) as parameter.
+It triggers the rendering of a FreonComponent (from ~/core-svelte) that takes a FreEditor instance (from ~/core) as parameter.
 Next, the WebApp sets the rootElement of the FreEditor, this is the model element that will be projected.
 The FreEditor knows the projection to be used (it is a parameter to its constructor) and from the projection the box that corresponds with the rootElement is found, called the rootBox.
-The ProjectItComponent then uses the RenderComponent to render this rootBox.
+The FreonComponent then uses the RenderComponent to render this rootBox.
 Note that each autoRun renews this rootBox using the rootBox() function in FreEditor.